davidklaing/davidklaing.github.io/pages/my-recurring-tasks.md

 - Block off focus time in my work calendar during productive hours
 - Consider whether any events or appointments should be cancelled or rescheduled
 - Assign tasks, with time estimates, to each day
-- Go for a run with a friend
-- Go for a bike ride with a friend
-- Play tennis with a friend
-- Call members of immediate family

 ## Daily